mfem/web/src/bilininteg.md

 These operators require vector-valued basis functions in the trial space.
-Many of these operators will work with either ND or RT basis fucntions but others require one or the other.
+Many of these operators will work with either ND or RT basis functions but others require one or the other.

 ### Square Operators